 A report released in September 2017 by investment bank UBS estimated that at the time there were up to $500 billion worth of so-called ‘liar loans’ outstanding in Australia.

 These are loans which were approved based on factually inaccurate information – i.e. the borrower misrepresented the truth about their income (over-stating) or expenses (understating) in their mortgage application.
-The UBS survey reported that around a third of Australian mortgage borrowers were guilty of this.
+The UBS survey reported around a third of Australian mortgage borrowers were guilty of this.

-In the aftermath of the backlash against loose lending habits, a number of credit providers have responded by implementing much tighter lending standards, which has made it harder for some would-be buyers to get into the market.
+In the aftermath of the backlash against loose lending habits, a number of credit providers responded by implementing much tighter lending standards, which made it harder for some would-be buyers to get into the market.

-Current responsible lending standards
+Current responsible lending obligations